Nomadic Backpacker

 How to get Kenya Visa On Arrival at Nairobi International Airport

-This post deals with my experience of getting a Kenya Visa On Arrival at the Jomo Kenyatta International Airport in Nairobi in March 2020 for a British passport holder.
+This post deals with my experience of getting a Kenya Visa On Arrival at the Jomo Kenyatta International Airport in Nairobi in March 2020 as a British passport holder.

 But it sort of backfired.
 Apparently, the official line is that people flying in have to show proof of an onward ticket if you are not a Kenyan resident.
 A Chinese lady living in Nairobi had to show her residence permit.